linagora/tmail-flutter/docs/adr/0093-search-filter-single-source-of-truth.md

   }
 }
 ```

+**Result model & error channel.** The executor exposes `AsyncValue<SearchEmailResult>`, where `SearchEmailResult` holds `emails`, `canLoadMore`, and a `LoadMoreState` (`idle` / `inProgress` / `failure`).
+The outer `AsyncValue` owns the *first-page* lifecycle only: `AsyncError` means a new search produced no list.
+Load-more and refresh never blank the list — a failed load-more stays `AsyncData` with `LoadMoreState.failure` (so the UI can offer a retry), a failed refresh keeps the current list.
+Each intent owns its behaviour in one method; a result is applied only while the notifier is mounted and its request is still the latest (disposal + stale-request guards).

 **Why first-match, not a fold.** A fold makes order mean "precedence over overlapping writes," which forces every contributor to reason about which fields other strategies touch.
 First-match over *total* strategies makes the contract trivial: each strategy fully owns the outcome for the contexts it matches, and only those.
 Adding a strategy cannot change the result for any context outside its guard, regardless of where it sits — `firstWhere` simply skips it there.